infosecn1nja/Red-Teaming-Toolkit/README.md

 * **Egress-Assess** is a tool used to test egress data detection capabilities. https://github.com/ChrisTruncer/Egress-Assess
 * **Powershell RAT** python based backdoor that uses Gmail to exfiltrate data as an e-mail attachment. https://github.com/Viralmaniar/Powershell-RAT

+## Embedded and Peripheral Devices Hacking
+* **magspoof** a portable device that can spoof/emulate any magnetic stripe, credit card or hotel card "wirelessly", even on standard magstripe (non-NFC/RFID) readers. https://github.com/samyk/magspoof

 ## Misc
 * **Aggressor Scripts** is a scripting language for red team operations and adversary simulations inspired by scriptable IRC clients and bots.
   * https://github.com/Und3rf10w/Aggressor-scripts